cctv camera

 CCTV (Closed-Circuit Television)

-A video surveillance system where cameras send video to a private recording system, not broadcast publicly.
+A video surveillance system where cameras send video to a private recording system rather than broadcasting publicly.
+The term covers all modern surveillance technologies including HD and IP systems.

 Coaxial Cable